hasanabbas21/readme-cs521-project/README.md

 1. Main program (main_program.py) that manages the user interface of the project (some of the options as sample below:)

-        "Enter the option number you would like to try:\n\n" "1.
-Run the flight search and save results to the spreadsheet\n" "2.
-Perform a flight search with user driven parameters\n" "-->  ")
+       1. Run the flight search and save results to the spreadsheet
+       2. Perform a flight search with user driven parameters
+       3. Exit
+       -->
        1. <enter>

-        Enter # of iterations and frequency in milliseconds separated by comma : 1,3600
+        Enter # of iterations and frequency in seconds separated by comma : 1,3600

         Enter the option number you would like to try:\n\n"

-           "1.
-Search flight results by route and date \n" "2.
-Get the cheapest price by route \n" "--> "
+       1. Run the flight search and save results to the spreadsheet
+       2. Perform a flight search with user driven parameters
+       3. Exit
+       -->

            1. <enter>